The local geometry of the stack of $A_r$-stable curves

 By contradiction, we assume that the closed point of $\Theta_R$ maps to a point $x$ in $\cZ$.
 Because $\cX$ is defined over a field, Cohen's structure theorem implies that $R$ is a $k$-algebra where $k$ is the residue field of $R$.
 Thus, we can base change the whole problem to $\spec k$, and, without loss of generality, assume that $x$ is a rational point.
 Using \Cref{lem:lifting-complete} for the pair $(\Theta_R, 0)$, we can reduce to the study of the induced morphism

 which sends the closed point of $\Theta_R$ to the zero of the tangent space.
 The statement follows from \Cref{prop:affine-lin-GIT}.
-For the converse, it is enough to notice that $\Theta$-completeness and $\textsf{S}$-completeness are stable by base change, so we can reduce the statement to the local picture and use \Cref{prop:affine-lin-GIT}. \end{proof}
+For the converse, we can reason by contradiction again and use \Cref{prop:affine-lin-GIT} to construct a diagram